mikegeyser/building-and-deploying-angular-applications/README.md

     ],
 ```

+Now if you look at the application, the styles should be updated!

 # List the todos

+The first thing we are going to do is display the todos as a list.

 ## Create the store
 #### src/app/todo.store.ts
+We need to create an abstraction layer for the todo data storage, so we create an `angular` injected service that's going to do this for us.

 > demo-store
 ```TypeScript
 import { Injectable } from '@angular/core';